themesberg/flowbite/content/components/tabs.md

 ## Default tabs

-Use the following HTML markup and Tailwind CSS utility classes to show a data set using a table component.
+Use the following default tabs component example to show a list of links that the user can navigate from on your website.

 {{< example class="dark:bg-gray-900" >}}
 <ul class="flex flex-wrap border-b border-gray-200 dark:border-gray-700">